cosmetic bonding thumb

 Dental bonding is often carried out after braces to repair the damage that was done through chipping and grinding or correcting the shape of a tooth.

-Cosmetic bonding is a great alternative for those who aren’t interested in or don’t qualify for veneers.
+Composite Bonding is a great alternative for those who aren’t interested in or don’t qualify for veneers.
 Many people prefer bonding to veneers because it tends to be less expensive, quicker, and doesn’t require shaving down your tooth enamel.

 This procedure can be done completely in-house at your dental clinic.
 Even if you’re only getting one or a few teeth repaired, it’s possible to complete the process within one visit.